 Where has the month gone?
 I read my last post about Being a Working Mom During a Pandemic Part I and realized how far we’ve come in 30 days.
 We left off with the overwhelming transition into homeschooling and remote work.
-It was a huge undertaking to get familiar with the Google classrooms, lesson plans and class conference calls.
+It was a huge undertaking to get familiar with the Google classrooms, lesson plans, and class conference calls.
 We’ve been joking that our daughter is having more conference calls than we are during the week.

 All joking aside, it’s been a tough transition.
 I wonder how other moms and dads are managing everything each day.
 I’ve seen funny pics with kids climbing around during Zoom calls and attended calls where the presenter was locked in a closet to get an uninterrupted call done.
-Many parents have thrown in the towel on homeschooling all together.
+Many parents have thrown in the towel on homeschooling altogether.

 It’s your call whether you’re full steam ahead with homeschooling or decided it’s not something you want to attempt right now.
 There’s no right answer other than to do what works best for you and your family.
 It was always an option to say no to things even before the pandemic.
-Now it feels like survival mode between staying employed, keeping up with school work and feeling sane.
+Now it feels like survival mode between staying employed, keeping up with school work, and feeling sane.

 What can we do when things feel out of control?
 Take it in stride.